leosac/key-manager/README.md

 ## Operating System support

 Only **Windows** is supported.
-See https://github.com/leosac/key-manager/#1 for more information and to vote for Linux support.
+See [this thread](https://github.com/leosac/key-manager/issues/1) for more information and to vote for Linux support.